ara-astronomia/ArCAS/README.md

+# ArCAS - Ara Colletion Astronomy Software
+ArCAS is a collection of astronomy utilities written in python
 # Pixel extractor
 Is a simple code written in python to extract the coordinates of pixels exceeding a certain threshold that can be set as input.